zuccha/smw-code/uber-asm/custom_status_bar/docs/markdown/features.md

 ## RAM-controlled settings

 Almost every setting has an equivalent address in memory.
-The RAM addresses are available in UberASMCode, but they can also be imported in other tools, like GPS.
+The RAM addresses are available in UberASM code, but they can also be imported in other tools, like GPS.
 This means that it is possible to control the behavior of the status bar at runtime, via custom blocks for example